 This unit will cover the fundamental concepts underpinning inclusive education and your obligations under national legislation, with emphasis on evidence-based universal strategies for use in inclusive classrooms and prior-to-school settings.
 The learning in this unit will develop your understanding of the historical, philosophical and theoretical background of inclusion, as well as your scholarly knowledge of current research and implications for teaching practice for diverse learners in inclusive settings.
 The unit aims to build your pedagogical agility and ethical practice for creating safe and supportive inclusive learning environments.
 This unit is in the introductory stage of the course and is linked with other units covering child development and pedagogical approaches.
 It will enhance your responsiveness to the learning strengths, rights and requirements of diverse learners and your knowledge of universal strategies to teach diverse learners in inclusive settings.

 This unit will introduce you to science content knowledge and practices required to teach primary science from Foundation to Year 6.
-The content is relevant to the Knowledge and Understanding and Science Inquiry Skills strands from the Australian Curriculum: Science and includes big ideas from the biology, chemistry, physics, and earth and space science disciplines.
+The content is relevant to the Science Understanding, Science as a Human Endeavour, and Science Inquiry Skills strands of the Australian Curriculum: Science and includes big ideas from the biology, chemistry, physics, and earth and space science disciplines.
 Adequate science disciplinary content knowledge has recently become a more focused requirement of Australian teachers working within educational systems.
 This unit will be built upon in EUB212 Science in Primary Education 2, where you will develop the knowledge and skills to plan, sequence, and assess inquiry-based student learning in primary science education using constructivism as a referent for your science teaching practice.

 This unit explores the unique nature of the Australian continent, its landforms and landscapes, it's people and places.
 A vast nation with a small population, Australia is faced with challenges of remoteness not found in other regions of the world.
 This remoteness shapes the identity of places and the relationships of people with their environment and poses challenges for sustainability and liveability.
 Australia is home to the one of world's oldest living cultures, that of Aboriginal peoples and Torres Strait Islander peoples, who have a connection and relationship with the land that shapes their identity and underpins their belief systems.
 In this unit you will gain an understanding of Indigenous peoples' perspectives on the creation of and relationships with land.
 The skills and knowledge acquired in this unit are valued in a range of academic endeavours including regional and urban planning, resource management, native title, emergency management, environmental management.